Real Made in the USA Work Boots - Elusive as a Yeti

-- The work boots you purchase must have been made out of 100% USA made materials.
-Every single component used in the boot’s production; from the leather uppers, to the fabric in the linings, to even the smallest eyelets were sourced only from America. (*barring any exception that may apply to the Berry Amendment.)
+- The work boots you purchase will have been made out of 100% USA made materials.
+Every single component used in the boot’s production; from the leather uppers, to the fabric in the linings, to even the smallest eyelets will have been sourced only from America. (*barring any exception that may apply to the Berry Amendment.)

 - The work boots must have been made on American Soil: most significantly; the boot’s final production and assembly stage.
 This stipulation includes not only the 50 states and the District of Columbia, but also includes any and all US Territories and its possessions.